 (Con 3) Not as Long-Lasting as Competitors: As you might have come to expect with other budget tech products, you can expect a somewhat lower level of build quality when it comes to Kodak digital cameras.
 They’re made to be comfortable in your hand, but they can break or wear out more quickly than competing brands.
 While most digital cameras are fragile in their own right, you might find yourself needing to get a replacement camera sooner with the Kodak brand.

-If you’re looking for a high-quality beginner’s digital camera, kid’s digital camera, or digital travel camera, you can’t go wrong with a Kodak option.
+If you’re looking for a high-quality beginner’s digital camera, kid’s digital camera, or digital travel camera, you can’t go wrong with a Kodak option, especially if you’re looking at camera differences.
 These compact devices are excellent for taking with you no matter where you go.
 Plus, since they’re cheaper than the competition, you won’t need to spend an arm and a leg to get high-quality physical prints from your Kodak camera.

 According to professional photographers, like those at Brendan Williams Creative, you should expect your digital camera to last around five years before it needs to be replaced.
 Your camera’s shutter can technically wear out faster than this, but only if you take hundreds of pictures every single day.
 The average photographer doesn’t take this many photos.